Day 62. 64 pages, 30,172 words.

 “I thought so.”

 “But look, it’s not like we don’t go through this every year.
 Summer is horrible, that’s why we sleep through as much of the day as possible and snooze for the rest.
+Even Yool, the noxiously buff Christmas tree who has been here the whole time, has gotten used to it.
 We stay indoors and don’t move from the fan arc, and just wait for it all to blow over.
 If we have to go out-”

 “That’s the problem, Creepy.”